Our Holiday Budget Planner Will Help You Play Santa Without Going Broke

 After you figure out these expenses, subtract this amount from your holiday budget.
 Now you have your shopping budget.

 Is the amount smaller than you might like?
-Consider making cuts from the holiday “extras” list if gift-giving is your priority.
+Consider making cuts from other categories if gift-giving is your priority.

 All right, Santa, who’s on your list?